JSischo/kickstarter-analysis/README.md

 ![Outcomes vs. Launch Date](/Resources/Theater_Outcomes_vs_Launch.png)

 > The graph above, which analyzes the success and failure of Theater based kickstarter campaigns and when during the year the campaign is launched.
-The results do seem to indicate that there is an advantage to achieving a successful campaign based on when during the year is is launched.
+The results do seem to indicate that there is an advantage to achieving a successful campaign based on when during the year the campaign is launched.

 ### Analysis of Outcomes Based on Goals